 Try vlogging: There are the most unlikely people out there who have been able to become successful vloggers.

 All it takes is a good camera and some preparation.
 While you don’t need a big budget, there are things that you can do to make sure you are as professional as possible.
 Know what you’re talking about and make sure that you are adding value to your brand.

-Get good at graphic designs: People are far more likely to remember visuals than text alone so don’t bore them with text alone.
-Instead aim to entertain with exciting visuals which will reinforce your message.
+Get good at graphic designs: People are far more likely to remember visuals than text alone so doesn’t bore them with text alone.
+Instead aim to entertain with exciting visuals that will reinforce your message.
 Spend a bit of time on improving your creative marketing ideas and you should see improvements in all aspects of your business.

 Find new opportunities: It’s so easy to get stuck in a rut but coming up with out of the box ideas for marketing could lead to finding new corners of the market that you hadn’t thought of.
-There is demand for product and service everywhere, make sure you are exhausting all avenues of customer acquisition.
-Integrations, partnerships, social media, events and good old traditional marketing are just some things you should be thinking off to keep new business opportunities in the forefront of your mind.
+There is a demand for product and service everywhere, make sure you are exhausting all avenues of customer acquisition.
+Integrations, partnerships, social media, events, and good old traditional marketing are just some things you should be thinking of to keep new business opportunities at the forefront of your mind.

 Create lead magnets: Create content that adds value to your audience and then give them away.
 Content like ebooks and courses are effective lead magnets and a clever ways of capturing emails for your mailing list.
 Keep the subjects top-of-funnel but make sure that they are relevant and tie back in to what you do.
 Use a couple of carefully placed CTAs to link back to your site.

 Make the most of mentions: Someone mentions you on Twitter, the least you should do is respond and retweet but how can you thank them further and gain more visibility.
 Perhaps make a video to repurpose the content that you are mentioned in.
 Anything to leverage the other persons audience!